ingcloud-fr/cks-labs/cks/ADV-Fix_kube_bench_failures/README.txt

 📌 Instructions:

-1. Run kube-bench on the control-plane node.
+1. Run kube-bench on the cluster.
-   IMPORTANT: Always use the --version option to match your actual Kubernetes version.
-   Example:
-     kube-bench run --version 1.32

-2. Focus on the following 15 tests.
-In the default cluster, 10 of them should FAIL.
+2. *FOCUS* on the following 15 tests.

 Control Plane - Configuration Files:
 - 1.1.11: Ensure etcd data directory permissions are set to 700 or more restrictive